 These schedules are designed to be "continuing" schedules meaning that, once issued, they can be implemented continually until superseded by subsequent revisions or amendments.
 Retention periods listed in the schedules represent the minimum amount of time that records must be retained.
 Once that retention period has been reached, the records may either be destroyed or transferred to an archives, as indicated in the schedules.
 If records are transferred to the South Carolina Department of Archives and History, an advance request must be submitted to that Department in writing, indicating the name or names of the record series, inclusive dates, and an estimate of the volume to be transferred.
 Archival records should not be transferred to a local historical society, museum, public library, or other interested organizations or individuals without the written permission of Court Administration and the South Carolina Department of Archives and History.

 Records that are destroyed in accordance with approved retention schedules should be reported to the South Carolina Department of Archives and History on the Report on Records Destroyed form.
 A duplicate copy should also be filed in the Clerk of Court's office to document the disposal of the records in accordance with the retention schedules.
-Blank copies can be obtained upon request from the South Carolina Department of Archives and History by calling the Local Records Unit at 803-896-6122.

 No one specific method of destruction is prescribed.
 Recycling or incineration is preferred, but burial in a landfill is acceptable for records of a non-confidential nature.
 Records that are confidential or restricted should be reduced to an illegible condition before disposal.